sf-wdi-15/notes/week_04_auth_orm/day_3_bootstrap/dawn_review/README.md

 As we've discussed, databases should follow the same D.R.Y. principles as code.
 A process we call database normalization allows us to eliminate redundancies, and reduce the chances of our DB containing incomplete, orphaned, or corrupted data.

 The process of "normalizing" a database often leads to the creation of associations between database tables.
 The most common associations are:
-  - One-toOne (1:1): In a "one-to-one" relationship, a child table is associated with **exactly one** parent, and that parent will have zero or one children.
+  - One-to-One (Denoted 1:1) — In a *"one-to-one"* relationship, a child table is associated with **exactly one** parent, and that parent will have zero or one children.
 A good example would be a social media profile.
 Each user is entitled to one profile, but you might still separate your user authentication table from that users profile information.
-  - One-to-Many (1:N): In a "one-to-many" relationship between two objects, one object may have many "children", while the children have, at most, one "parent".
+  - One-to-Many (Denoted 1:N) — In a *"one-to-many"* relationship between two objects, one object may have many "children", while the children have, at most, one "parent".
 For example, at many companies, a manager may manage zero or more employees, but each employee will only have 1 manager.
-  - Many-to-Many (N:M): In a many to many relationship between two objects, each object may be associated with 0 or more instances of the other.
-For example, in a relationship between books and authors, a book may have many authors, and an author may write many books.
+  - Many-to-Many (Denoted N:M) — In a *"many to many"* relationship between two objects, each object may be associated with 0 or more instances of the other.
+For example, in a relationship between books and authors, a book may have many authors, and an author can write many books.

 ### Creating One-To-Many Associations Using Sequelize

-We're going to modify our books app to use a One-To-Many association for authors-to-books.
+We're going to modify our books app to use a one-to-many association between authors and books.

 What does this relationship signify in this app?